Skip to content

 Security Measures

-Online services that collect data online from children must implement reasonable procedures to protect the integrity, privacy, and security of the personal information collected, especially when collected online from a child.
+Online services that collect personal data from children online must implement reasonable procedures to protect the integrity, privacy, and security of the personal information collected, especially when collected online from a child.
 They must have technical, administrative, and physical safeguards to prevent unauthorized access, disclosure, or misuse of the data.

 Examples include encryption, secure servers, access controls, and regular security audits.
 With robust security measures in place, operators can protect children’s personal information from data breaches, identity theft, and other cyber threats and comply with COPPA.

-Data collection from children under 13 isn’t prohibited, but organizations must follow specific guidelines to comply with COPPA rules.
+Data collection from children under 13 isn’t prohibited, but organizations must follow specific COPPA procedures to ensure compliance.
 As stated by the FTC, “The law requires the operators of sites or online services directed at children under 13 to obtain “verifiable parental consent” before collecting data, with exceptions for activities that support “internal operations,” such as frequency capping, contextual advertising, site analysis, and network communications.”

 The federal law clearly states businesses’ responsibilities when protecting children’s online data privacy.
 Here are some suggested standards from the FTC to help with COPPA compliance: